History of the United States Marine Corps: A new amphibious mission

 Not knowing which of the many islands would be the American target, the Japanese would have to disperse their strength by garrisoning many islands that would never be attacked.
 An island like Eniwetok in the Marshall Islands, would, Ellis estimated, require two regiments, or 4,000 Marines.
 (Indeed, in February 1944 the Marines seized Eniwetok with 4,000 men in three battalions.)
 Guided by Marine observer airplanes, and supplemented by Marine light bombers, warships would provide sea-going artillery firepower so that Marines would not need any heavy artillery (in contrast to the Army, which relied heavily on its artillery.)
 Shelling defended islands was a new mission for warships.
 The Ellis model was officially endorsed in 1927 by the Joint Board of the Army and Navy (a forerunner of the Joint Chiefs of Staff).

-Actual implementation of the new mission took another decade because the Corps was preoccupied in Central America, the Navy was slow to start training in how to support the landings, and a new kind of ship had to be invented to hit the beaches without massive casualties.
-In 1941 British and American ship architects invented a new class of "landing ship" to solve the problem.
-In World War II, the Navy built 1,150 LSTs.
-They were large (2400 tons) and slow (10 knots); officially known as "Landing Ship Tank," the passengers called them "Large Stationary Targets."
+Actual implementation of the new mission took another decade because the Corps was preoccupied in Central America, the Navy was slow to start training in how to support the landings, and new kinds of ships had to be invented to hit the beaches without massive casualties.
+In 1941 British and American ship architects invented new classes of "landing ships" to solve the problem.
+In World War II, the Navy contracted to build 1,150 LSTs, of which 332 would be cancelled or diverted to allies or converted for use as auxiliaries.
+They were large (2400 tons) and slow (10 knots); officially known as Landing Ship, Tank, the passengers called them "Large Stationary Targets."
 Lightly armored, they could steam cross the ocean with a full load on their own power, carrying infantry, tanks and supplies directly onto the beaches.
-Together with 2,000 other landing craft, the LSTs gave the Marines (and Army soldiers) a protected, quick way to make combat landings, beginning in summer 1943.
+Another type of ship, the LSD or Landing Ship, Dock, could carry three dozen Landing Craft Mechanized (LCU) with Marines, vehicles, and materiel in a flooding well deck for launching; 21 of these ships were built for U.S. service.
+Together with 2,000 other landing craft and ships, the LSDs and LSTs gave the Marines (and Army soldiers) a protected, quick way to make combat landings, beginning in summer 1943.

 In 1933, a "Fleet Marine Force" was established with the primary mission of amphibious landings.
 The Force was a brigade with attached Marine aviation units that were trained in observation and ground support.
 By paying special attention to communications between ground and air, and between shore and sea, they developed an integrated three-dimensional assault force.
 By 1940, having adding enough men, the appropriate equipment, and a rigorous training program, the Marine Corps had worked out, in theory, its doctrine of amphibious assaults.
 Under the combat leadership of Holland "Howlin Mad" Smith, the general most responsible for training, the Marines were ready to hit the beaches.

-The Corps acquired amphibious equipment such as the Higgins boat which would prove of great use in the upcoming conflict.
+The Corps acquired amphibious equipment such as the Higgins boat (LCVP), the Amtrak (LTV), and the DUKW, which would prove of great use in the upcoming conflict.
 The various Fleet Landing Exercises were a test and demonstration of the Corps' growing amphibious capabilities.